postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

 1. Under **Automate**, select **GitLab SaaS** or **GitLab self-managed**.
 1. You'll be prompted to authorize Postman to access your GitLab account.
 After you grant access, you can close the browser tab and return to Postman.

-To configure a GitLab CI/CD integration for GitLab SaaS, do the following:
+To continue configuring a GitLab CI/CD integration for GitLab SaaS, do the following:

 1. Enter a **Nickname** to help you recognize the integration later.
 Postman pre-fills a nickname in the format `GitLab-{API_NAME}`, and you can edit it if you want.
 1. Select the GitLab **Workspace** with your API repository.